Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 ## General Info

 - `author`: the author name of the measurements.
 - `date`: the date of the measurement.
 This is important because screen colors tends to degrade over time and with use.
-Knowing the time a measurement was taken can help ensure the accuracy of the measurements.
+Recording the measurement date helps track screen aging and maintain accuracy.
 - `meter`: name of the meter used.
 - `meter type`: [colorimeter, spectroradiometer, spectrophotometer].
 - `console`: the console measured.
 - `measured screen manufacturer`: the manufacturer of the measured screen.
 - `measurement software`: the name of the software used to make the measurements.
 - `measurement software version`: the version of the software used to make the measurements.
-- `quantization`: does the screen present quantization?
-How many bits per color? (e.g. NDS Lite has 6 bit per channel => ~262K colors)
+- `quantization`: the bit depth per color channel (e.g. NDS Lite has 6 bits per channel = 262.144 colors)

 # Displays types

 - `Emissive`: the display **emits its own light** (no external illumination needed).
 - `Reflective`: the display **does not emit light**; it reflects ambient light.
-Pixels modulate reflection rather than emitting.
+Pixels modulate reflection, rather than emitting light.
 - `Transflective`: **hybrid** of emissive and reflective.
 A backlight is present, but the display can also use ambient light (via a partially reflective layer).

 ## Handhelds display type